bool3max/bbmp_utils/README.md

 * functionality for parsing metadata out of and writing it to BMP files
 * a helper API for working with raw BMP image data
 * userspace functions for editing raw bitmaps (e.g. a `rot90` function for rotating a pixelarray by 90 degrees in either direction)
+* optional python3 extension module for interacting with the library from within python

 ---